MajorZiploc/sticker_book_moments/README.md

 ### battle_scene

-- MVP: Make the QTE event more strict; if a user fails a step in the QTE event; then they fail the event
 - Make the QTE event more granular; if a user completes 50% of event and doesnt give an invalid input; then 50% of damage is redirected
 - make inventory items stackable